wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard.md

 ### 1. State-changing operations use POST / PUT / DELETE only

 Audit the product's request mapping.
 State-changing actions reachable over HTTP GET must be migrated.
-Some HTML form `submit` defaults are GET — confirm the explicit method attribute on every form.
+Some HTML form `submit` defaults are GET, so confirm the explicit method attribute on every form.

 ### 2. Allow unauthenticated requests through the filter